User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: User Simulation

-The problem of simulating the action a user takes in a given context (represented by the policy function $\pi$) can often be framed as a classification problem when there is a relatively small set of actions to choose from; for example, simulation of a user's clicking action may be framed as a binary classification problem, where the algorithm would predict whether the simulated user would click on a specific item.
-When there are potentially infinitely many actions to choose from (e.g., when formulating a query, any valid query would be potentially an option), simulating user actions becomes significantly more challenging.
-The vast action space can lead to computational complexity and makes it difficult to define a meaningful probability distribution over possible actions.
-In practice, we often make assumptions to restrict the number of actions to be considered when simulating those actions (e.g., assuming the user will only use keywords from a predefined vocabulary, or that the query will follow a specific structure).
-However, other approaches, such as using generative models, may also be employed to handle large or infinite action spaces more effectively.
+The problem of simulating the action a user takes in a given context (represented by the decision policy) can often be framed as a classification problem when there is a relatively small set of actions to choose from; for example, simulation of a user's clicking action may be framed as a binary classification problem, where the algorithm would predict whether the simulated user would click on a specific item.
 With the problem framed as a classification problem, different approaches generally vary in how they perform the classification (equivalently prediction) task.
 At a high level, we can distinguish two broad approaches: model-based and data-driven.

 \begin{itemize} \item \textbf{\emph{Model-based}} approaches may be based on rules designed with knowledge about how users behave or on interpretable probablistic models that can more flexibly capture uncertainties using interpretable parameters.
 The parameters of such models may be set heuristically or empirically derived from observed user data.
 By varying those parameters, different types of users can be simulated. \item \emph{\textbf{Data-driven} (or machine-learned)} approaches emphasize maximizing accuracy of fitting any observed real user data, without necessarily imposing interpretability.
 Almost all such approaches are based on supervised machine learning, notably using deep neural networks which can learn effective, but non-interpretable representations from the data for predictive modeling. \end{itemize}